-Anyone keeping tabs on the news probably knows the U.S. has a bit of a student debt problem.
-A recent Pew Research Center analysis placed median student loan debt near $27,000 per graduate in 2012, and fees and interest rates drive costs even higher.
+Anyone keeping tabs on the news probably knows the U.S. has a student debt problem.
+A Pew Research Center report stated that by the end of March 2019, Americans had student loan debt to the tune of $1.5 trillion.
+The same report stated that the median student loan debt in 2016 per bachelor's degree holder was $25,000.
+And of course, fees and interest rates drive costs even higher.
 Steep student loan payments mean many graduates must put off marriage, retirement planning and buying a home.
 And what's worse, many students would chalk it up to short-term pain, long-term gain.
 You need at least a bachelor's degree to get a good job, right?

 No. You don't.
 Contrary to popular perception, many new jobs do not require a four-year degree.
-Of the thousands of new jobs expected to emerge in the decade before 2022, the Bureau of Labor Statistics (BLS.gov) projects that nearly 80 percent will require an associate degree or less.
+Of the thousands of new jobs expected to emerge in the decade before 2028, the Bureau of Labor Statistics (BLS.gov) projects a 25 percent increase in the number of jobs that only require an associate degree or less to obtain.

-The following technical, vocational and trade careers (in no particular order) are serious contenders for "gold collar" job status.
-Each requires an associate degree or less, is in demand, and paid at least $50,000 on average in 2013.
+The following trade careers (in no particular order) are serious contenders for "gold collar" job status.
+Each requires an associate degree or less and paid at least $59,000 on average in 2019.
 Note that all career data and projections were compiled by the BLS and on a national basis; earnings and outlooks can vary regionally.
-Look to your state's labor department for more.
+Look to your state's labor department for more information about state-specific numbers.

 Successful web developers are both creative and technically savvy.
 These professionals design and create websites that are attractive, user friendly and technically sound.
 They must know how to code, debug problems and, in most cases, work well in a team.
-Homebodies take note: A quarter of Web developers were self-employed in 2012.
+Homebodies take note: 16 percent of web developers were self-employed in 2019.

 - Education required: Some Web developers have an associate degree, but self-taught developers with a snazzy portfolio may get by with less.